muyouming/gtkks/README.md

 # GTKKS - GTK LLM Client

-A GTK3-based GUI client for Ollama and other LLM services written in C++.
+A GTK-based GUI client for Ollama and other LLM services written in C++.

+Available in both GTK2 and GTK3 versions.

 ## Features